 Texas Instruments benefits from royalties generated from various Texas Instruments license agreements that will be in effect through the year 2005.
 Future royalty revenue and access to world-wide markets depends on the continued strength of Texas Instruments' intellectual property portfolio.
-Texas Instruments and TI Tucson actively enforce and protect their intellectual property rights, but there can be no assurance that

-Texas Instruments' and TI Tucson's efforts will be adequate to prevent the misappropriation or improper use of the protected technology.
-Moreover, there can be no assurance that, as Texas Instruments' and TI Tucson's businesses expand into new areas, Texas Instruments and TI Tucson will be able to independently develop the technology, software or know-how necessary to conduct their businesses.
-Texas Instruments and TI Tucson may have to rely increasingly on licensed technology from others.
-To the extent that Texas Instruments and TI Tucson rely on licenses from others, there can be no assurance that they will be able to obtain all of the licenses they desire in the future on terms they consider reasonable or at all.
+Texas Instruments actively enforces and protects its intellectual property rights, but there can be no assurance that Texas Instruments' efforts will be adequate to prevent the misappropriation or improper use of the protected technology.
+Moreover, there can be no assurance that, as Texas Instruments' businesses expand into new areas, Texas Instruments will be able to independently develop the technology, software or know-how necessary to conduct its businesses.
+Texas Instruments may have to rely increasingly on licensed technology from others.
+To the extent that Texas Instruments relies on licenses from others, there can be no assurance that it will be able to obtain all of the licenses it desires in the future on terms it considers reasonable or at all.

-A DECLINE IN DEMAND IN CERTAIN END-USER MARKETS COULD HAVE A MATERIAL ADVERSE EFFECT ON THE DEMAND FOR TEXAS INSTRUMENTS' AND TI TUCSON'S PRODUCTS AND RESULTS OF OPERATIONS.
+A DECLINE IN DEMAND IN CERTAIN END-USER MARKETS COULD HAVE A MATERIAL ADVERSE EFFECT ON THE DEMAND FOR TEXAS INSTRUMENTS' PRODUCTS AND RESULTS OF OPERATIONS.

-Texas Instruments' and TI Tucson's customer base includes companies in a wide range of industries, but Texas Instruments and TI Tucson generate a significant amount of revenues from sales to customers in the telecommunications and computer-related industries.
-Within these industries, a large portion of Texas Instruments' and TI Tucson's revenues are generated by the sale of digital signal processors and analog and mixed signal integrated circuits to customers in the cellular phone, modem and hard disk drive segments of these industries.
-A significant decline in any one or several of Texas Instruments' or TI Tucson's end-user markets could have a material adverse effect on the demand for Texas Instruments' and TI Tucson's products and their results of operations.
+Texas Instruments' customer base includes companies in a wide range of industries, but Texas Instruments generates a significant amount of revenues from sales to customers in the telecommunications and computer-related industries.
+Within these industries, a large portion of Texas Instruments' revenues are generated by the sale of digital signal processors and analog and mixed signal integrated circuits to customers in the cellular phone and modem segments of these industries.
+A significant decline in any one or several of Texas Instruments' end-user markets could have a material adverse effect on the demand for Texas Instruments' products and its results of operations.

-TEXAS INSTRUMENTS' AND TI TUCSON'S INTERNATIONAL MANUFACTURING OPERATIONS AND SALES SUBJECT THEM TO RISKS ASSOCIATED WITH LEGAL, POLITICAL, ECONOMIC OR OTHER CHANGES OUTSIDE OF THE UNITED STATES.
+TEXAS INSTRUMENTS' INTERNATIONAL MANUFACTURING OPERATIONS AND SALES SUBJECT TEXAS INSTRUMENTS TO RISKS ASSOCIATED WITH LEGAL, POLITICAL, ECONOMIC OR OTHER CHANGES OUTSIDE OF THE UNITED STATES.

-Texas Instruments operates in 27 countries worldwide and in 1999 derived in excess of 67% of its revenues from sales to locations outside the United States TI Tucson derives approximately two-thirds of its revenue from sales outside the Unites States, primarily in Europe and Asia.
-Operating internationally exposes Texas Instruments and TI Tucson to changes in the laws or policies, as well as the general economic conditions, of the various countries in which they operate, which could result in an adverse effect on Texas Instruments' and TI Tucson's business operations in such countries and their results of operations.
-Also, Texas Instruments and TI Tucson use forward currency exchange contracts to minimize the adverse earnings impact from the effect of exchange rate fluctuations on the company's non-U.S. dollar net balance sheet exposures.
-Nevertheless, in periods when the U.S. dollar strengthens in relation to the non-U.S. currencies in which Texas Instruments and TI Tucson transact business, the remeasurement of non-U.S. dollar transactions can have an adverse effect on Texas Instruments' and TI Tucson's non-U.S. business.
+Texas Instruments operates in 27 countries worldwide and in 1999 derived in excess of 67% of its revenues from sales to locations outside the United States.
+Operating internationally exposes Texas Instruments to changes in the laws or policies, as well as the general economic conditions, of the various countries in which it operates, which could result in an adverse effect on Texas Instruments' business operations in such countries and its results of operations.
+Also, Texas Instruments uses forward currency exchange contracts to minimize the adverse earnings impact from the effect of exchange rate fluctuations on the company's non-U.S. dollar net balance sheet exposures.
+Nevertheless, in periods when the U.S. dollar strengthens in relation to the non-U.S. currencies in which Texas Instruments transacts business, the remeasurement of non-U.S. business.

-THE LOSS OF OR SIGNIFICANT CURTAILMENT OF PURCHASES BY ANY OF TEXAS INSTRUMENTS' OR TI TUCSON'S LARGEST CUSTOMERS COULD ADVERSELY AFFECT TEXAS INSTRUMENTS OR TI TUCSON'S RESULTS OF OPERATIONS.
+THE LOSS OF OR SIGNIFICANT CURTAILMENT OF PURCHASES BY ANY OF TEXAS INSTRUMENTS' LARGEST CUSTOMERS COULD ADVERSELY AFFECT TEXAS INSTRUMENTS' RESULTS OF OPERATIONS.

-While Texas Instruments and TI Tucson generate revenues from thousands of customers worldwide, the loss of or significant curtailment of purchases by one or more of their top customers, including curtailments due to a change in the sourcing policies or practices of these customers, may adversely affect Texas Instruments' or TI Tucson's results of operations.
+While Texas Instruments generates revenues from thousands of customers worldwide, the loss of or significant curtailment of purchases by one or more of its top customers, including curtailments due to a change in the sourcing policies or practices of these customers, may adversely affect Texas Instruments' results of operations.

-TEXAS INSTRUMENTS' AND TI TUCSON'S CONTINUED SUCCESS DEPENDS UPON THEIR ABILITY TO RETAIN AND RECRUIT A SUFFICIENT NUMBER OF QUALIFIED EMPLOYEES IN A COMPETITIVE ENVIRONMENT.
+TEXAS INSTRUMENTS' CONTINUED SUCCESS DEPENDS UPON ITS ABILITY TO RETAIN AND RECRUIT A SUFFICIENT NUMBER OF QUALIFIED EMPLOYEES IN A COMPETITIVE ENVIRONMENT.